dlt-hub/dlt/docs/website/docs/user-guides/data-pipeline-engineer.md

+# Data piepline engineer

-# So you’re a data engineer and you are considering dlt?
+Are you a data engineer considering dlt for loading pipelines?
+See our use cases below:

-Indeed look no further.

-If you are using one of dlt’s supported destinations, you can quickly go from extracting to loading data by just passing your unstructured data to dlt.

 ### First use case, remove a big chunk of tedious work and most of the ETL maintenance by automating the transition from unstructured (nested, untyped) to structured (tabular, typed) data